The state of Delaware provides several veteran benefits. This page explains them.

 Pension Benefits for Paraplegic Veterans

-Persons under age 60 receiving pensions from employers, the United States, the State or any subdivision thereof, may deduct up to $2,000 off of their federal adjusted gross income.
-Amounts received as pension by persons age 60 or older from employers, the United States, the State or any subdivision thereof may deduct up to $12,500 off of their federal adjusted gross income.
+Persons under age 60 receiving pensions from employers, the US, the state or any subdivision thereof, may deduct up to $2,000 off of their adjusted gross income.
+For those 60 or older, the amount is $12,500.

 State Employment Veterans Preference